 Which brings us to today’s tip: There is a solution to every problem, just hang in there and eventually you will all find a resolution.

-When I found out that breast reconstruction with my original plastic surgeon (who was out of my insurance network so was only 75% covered) was going to be the cost of a rather nice little car, I cried for about an hour, screamed and raged a bit, then went home and called the insurance company, my breast surgeon, the hospital breast-care coordinator and found a wonderful plastic surgeon who happens to be IN NETWORK who does fabulous work, and so it all worked out.
+When I found out that breast reconstruction with my original plastic surgeon (who was out of my insurance network so was only 75% covered) was going to be the cost of a rather nice little car, I cried for about an hour, screamed and raged a bit, then went home and called the insurance company, my breast surgeon, the hospital breast-care coordinator and eventually found a wonderful plastic surgeon who happens to be in network who does fabulous work, and so it all worked out.

 He’s the plastic surgeon who’s going to be doing the work next Monday.
-And by the way, the pictures of his breast reconstructive work looks better to me than the pictures from the original plastic surgeon guy who was out of network and was supposed to be the best breast guy in NJ.
+And by the way, the pictures of his breast reconstructive work looks better to me than the pictures from the original plastic surgeon guy who was out of network and was supposed to be the best breast guy in New Jersey.

 Ok, so it’s a stretch, but there are parallels to be made in everything in life if you just keep an open mind.

 So those are my words of wisdom for this beautiful, unseasonably warm, spring-like November day.
 Here’s to swimming in the new pool NEXT summer!